Comair Flight 5191: Accident

 Analysis of the cockpit voice recorder (CVR) indicated that the aircraft was cleared for takeoff from Runway 22, a 7003 ft runway used by most airline traffic at Lexington.
 However, after confirming the takeoff clearance for Runway 22, Clay taxied onto Runway 26, which was only 3,501 feet (1,067 m) long, unlit and unauthorized for commercial use.
 Clay then relinquished flight control to Polehinke for takeoff.

 Based upon an estimated takeoff weight of 49087 lb, the aircraft's manufacturer calculated that a speed of 138 kn and a distance of 3744 ft would have been needed for rotation (increasing nose-up pitch), with more runway needed to achieve liftoff.
 At about an hour before daybreak and at a speed approaching 100 kn, Polehinke remarked, "That is weird with no lights," referring to the lack of lighting on Runway 26.
 Clay replied in agreement, but the flight data recorder offered no indication that either pilot had tried to abort the takeoff as the aircraft accelerated to 137 kn.

 Clay called for rotation, but the aircraft reached the end of the runway before it could become airborne.
 It then struck a low earthen wall adjacent to a ditch, briefly leaving the ground, clipped the airport perimeter fence with its landing gear and smashed into trees, separating the fuselage and flight deck from the tail.
-The aircraft struck the ground about 1000 ft from the end of the runway.
-The resulting fire destroyed the aircraft.
+The aircraft crashed about 1800 ft from the end of the runway, and it was destroyed in the resulting fire.